bnb-chain/whitepaper/WHITEPAPER.md

 Cross-Chain Contract Event (CCCE) is designed to allow a smart contract to trigger cross-chain transactions, directly through the contract code.
 This becomes possible based on:

 1. Standard  system contracts can be provided to serve operations callable by general smart contracts;
 2. Standard  events can be emitted by the standard contracts;
 3. Oracle Relayers can capture the standard events, and trigger the corresponding cross-chain operations;
 4. Dedicated, code-managed address (account) can be created on BC and accessed by the contracts on the BSC, here it is named as **“Contract Address on BC” (CAoB)**.

 Several standard operations are implemented:

 1. BSC to BC transfer: this is implemented in the same way as normal BSC to BC transfer, by only triggered via standard contract.
 The fund can be transferred to any addresses on BC, including the corresponding CAoB of  the transfer originating contract.
 2. Transfer on BC: this is implemented as a special cross-chain transfer, while the  real transfer is from **CAoB** to any other address (even another CAoB).
 3. BC to BSC transfer: this is implemented as two-pass cross-chain communication.
 The first is triggered by the BSC contract and propagated onto BC, and then in the second pass, BC will start a normal BC to BSC cross-chain transfer, from **CAoB** to contract address on BSC.
 A special note should be paid on that the BSC contract only increases balance upon any transfer coming in on the second pass, and the error handling in the second pass is the same as the normal BC to BSC transfer.
 4. IOC  (Immediate-Or-Cancel) Trade Out: the primary goal of transferring assets to BC is to trade.
 This event will instruct to trade a certain amount of an asset in CAoB into another asset as much as possible and transfer out all the results, i.e. the left the source and the traded target tokens of the trade, back to BSC.
-BC will handle such relayed events by sending an     “Immediate-Or-Cancel”, i.e. IOC order onto the trading pairs, once the next matching finishes, the result will be relayed back to BSC, which can be in either one or two assets.
+BC will handle such relayed events by sending an "Immediate-Or-Cancel", i.e. IOC order onto the trading pairs, once the next matching finishes, the result will be relayed back to BSC, which can be in either one or two assets.
 5. Auction Trade Out: Such event will instruct BC to send an auction order to trade a certain amount of an asset in **CAoB** into another asset as much as possible and transfer out all the results back to BSC at the end of the auction.
 Auction function is upcoming on BC.

 There are some details for the Trade Out:

 1. both can have a limit price (absolute or relative) for the trade;
 2. the end result will be written as cross-chain packages to relay back to BSC;
 3. cross-chain communication fees may be charged from the asset transferred back to BSC;
 4. BSC contract maintains a mirror of the balance and outstanding orders on CAoB.
 No matter what error happens during the Trade Out, the final status will be  propagated back to the originating contract and clear its internal state.

 With the above features, it simply adds the cross-chain transfer and exchange functions with high liquidity onto all the smart contracts on BSC.
 It will greatly add the application scenarios on Smart Contract and dApps, and make 1 chain +1 chain > 2 chains.